What does ownership mean to you?

 Definition of ownership according to Merriam-Webster

-1): the state, relation, or fact of being an owner
+1): the state, relation, or fact of being an owner2): a group or organization of owners

 First Known Use: 1583